Georg Herold: Work

-With his sculpture series, Figur I-V (2007), Herold presents five larger-than-life surrealistic human figures composed of canvas stretched over lengths of timber, vibrantly tinted in solid primary colors with glossy auto-body paint.
-Slender and angular, long-limbed and lacking in facial features, these figures writhe and contort into arresting body positions, as if in extreme pain or ecstasy.
+With his sculpture series, Figur I-V (2007), Herold presents five surrealistic human figures composed of canvas stretched over lengths of timber tinted in solid primary colors with glossy car paint.
+Slender and angular, long-limbed and lacking facial features, these figures are contorted into arresting body positions, as if in extreme pain or ecstasy.

-For Members Only depicts a big cardboard box, with the words of the title scrawled on its side, evoking a child's imaginary fort.
-This plain setpiece is raised high above the viewer on a splendid pedestal, solid and transparent, placing access to the cardboard fortress out of the viewer's reach.
+For Members Only depicts a big cardboard box with "For Members Only" written on the side.
+The setpiece is on a pedestal referring to the title of the work.

-Since 1989, Herold has been created abstract figures made of Beluga caviar, a sort of abstract expressionism like the Untitled series (1991-).
-He also portrayed different personalities like Mike Tyson, Bertrand Russell, Lionel Richie, William Burroughs, Sean Penn, Barry White, Charles de Gaulle Mark Lombardi and, he even has counted the number of fish eggs used for creating some of his caviar paintings.
+Since 1989, Herold has been creating abstract figures made of Beluga caviar, a sort of abstract expressionism like the Untitled series (1991-).
+He also portrayed different personalities like Mike Tyson, Bertrand Russell, Lionel Richie, William Burroughs, Sean Penn, Barry White, Charles de Gaulle, Mark Lombardi and, he even has counted the number of fish eggs used for creating some of his caviar paintings.

 Herold's sculpturing style is accepted as minimalism or Neo-Dada minimalism by art critiques, galleries and journalists.
 Herold's sculpted figures often are slightly distorted, filiforms, stretched to the point of breaking, often reaching towards something, pushing their body postures, while trapped in an unbearable state.
 Some of Herold's works include: G.O.E.L.R.O (1988), Hospitalismus (1989), The Bow (1989), Untitled (1990), Resteuropa (Rest of Europe) (1998), Rumsfeld (2004), Red Square (2005), Platz des himmlischen Friedens (2005), Lost in Tolerance (2006), Flamingo (2007).
 All these artworks are sculptures or installations made of bricks, canvas, laths, color lacquer and screws.

 In 1989 The New York Times reviewer found the figurative paintings of Herold, Martin Kippenberger and Rosemarie Trockel exhibited at the Solomon R. Guggenheim Museum making "little sense in a pictorial context" while in 1990, on the occasion of a group exhibition held at the Tony Shafrazi Gallery, another The New York Times reviewer found Herold's caviar paintings "seminal and astral".
 In 2012 took place a New Art Dealers Alliance fair in Chelsea where Herold exhibited a 1989 caviar painting and an artwork made of bricks.

 Film

 Herold played in Martin Kippenberger und Co – Ein Dokument.
 "Ich kann mir nicht jeden Tag ein Ohr abschneiden."
 (Martin Kippenberger and Co – A Document.
-"I can not cut my ears every day".), a 25 minutes documentary, along with Albert Oehlen, Markus Oehlen, Werner Büttner, Hans Peter Adamski, Peter Bommels and Volker Tannert.
+"I can not cut my ears every day".), a 25-minute documentary, along with Albert Oehlen, Markus Oehlen, Werner Büttner, Hans Peter Adamski, Peter Bommels and Volker Tannert.
 The documentary was produced and directed by Jacqueline Kaess-Farquet.
 The Frankfurter Allgemeine Zeitung (Frankfurt General Newspaper) reviewer found that the artists had "ironic or even a bit of a bourgeois appearance".